Kent District Library to Ask Voters for One-Year Millage on Aug. 6 Ballot to Bridge 2025 Funding Gap

 The Aug.
 6 ballot question will be at the rate of 1.1 mills and is estimated to generate $27.6 million over the year.

-The average homeowner in the KDL services area will pay $145.75 annually for access to our broad array of services – or about $2.80 per week, less than the cost of most cups of coffee.
+This means the average weekly cost for access to our broad array of services is about $2.80, less than the cost of most cups of coffee.

 By the Numbers: Kent District Library